GibsonRuitiari/gibsonruitiari.github.io/SQL Engine Series/sql_engine_prologue_grammar.md

 ```

-2. Define the **Insert** class without explicitly including the keywords **"INSERT INTO"** and **"VALUES"**.
+The next step is to define the **Insert** class without explicitly including the keywords **"INSERT INTO"** and **"VALUES"**.
 This is because these keywords are inherently represented by the class name and its properties.
 Therefore, explicitly defining them would be redundant.
 However, this approach is **context-dependent**.
 In scenarios such as designing a fully-fledged programming language, defining keywords explicitly—such as using **ENUMS**—may be necessary.
 In our case, however, we have chosen not to do so.
 The **Insert** class will contain **tableName**, **columns** and **values** as its properties.
 These properties represent the: